thefentonlab/thefentonlab.github.io/research.md

     <span class="tt">Metastable colloidal nanocrystals</span>
     <span class="tt">Layered and low-dimensional materials</span>
   </p>
-  <p>Designed precursors program bonding interactions that survive thermolysis, steering
-  solution chemistry toward otherwise unfavorable combinations of atoms and in some cases new phases.
-These tools are applied to discovering metastable structures at the nanoscale.</p>
+  <p>Molecular precursors can carry structural and bonding information that survives thermolysis.
+Designing that information into the starting material steers solution chemistry toward otherwise unfavorable combinations of atoms, and in some cases toward phases with no known bulk analogue.
+Precursor design also makes the reaction pathway a variable that can be controlled rather than one that must be discovered empirically.</p>

 </div>